 Legal Hurricane Claim Insurance Help

-Chamber member and Fort Myers Beach resident attorney Monica Schmucker, along with one of her partners Peter Kamm, are litigation attorneys at Henderson, Franklin, Starnes & Holt, P.A.
-They are assisting Fort Myers Beach residents with insurance claims, helping guide clients through the claim process — everything from answering questions to filing a claim on your behalf, if necessary.
-They may be reached by email [email protected] or [email protected], or by phone at 239-344-1100.
+Peter Kamm, is a litigation attorney at Henderson, Franklin, Starnes & Holt, P.A.
+He is assisting Fort Myers Beach residents with insurance claims, helping guide clients through the claim process — everything from answering questions to filing a claim on your behalf, if necessary.
+He may be reached by email [email protected], or by phone at 239-344-1100.
 With over 55 attorneys, Henderson Franklin has served the legal needs and communities of Southwest Florida since 1924.
 To learn more, visit henlaw.com.

 Free Legal Help Hotline

 A free legal help hotline is now available for Hurricane Ian victims in the affected counties that include Polk.
 The hotline is available to connect residents to free legal services in qualifying counties that cannot afford an attorney.
 Residents can call (866) 550-2929 or click this link.